laowang1026/camchecker/README.md

 # camchecker

-Tool for Reconnaissance on a webcam.
+Tool for Reconnaissance on a webcam (python3).

 ### Use